Banana AnalyticsBANANAANALYTICS

 Statewide, the health-risk area scoring highest on average is disease burden, the leading driver of community health need in Rhode Island.

-Kent County carries the highest overall need in the state, with an opportunity score of 24 out of 100 (low).
+Providence County carries the highest overall need in the state, with an opportunity score of 26 out of 100 (below average).
 Higher scores mean more burden relative to the rest of the country.

 CountyOpportunityEnvDiseaseProviderSocialPop